Hello and Welcome to “The Back Page” Blogs

 …born and bred in Billingshurst, where my clinic is now.
 Chiropractic came to me long before most people (in the southeast of England, at least) had even heard the word.
 Most Chiropractors I’ve met had treatment themselves and then wanted to be able to help others in the same way.
 Thankfully that didn’t happen to me, I just wanted “to help people” and someone, along my path to working out which GCSEs I wanted to take, mentioned Chiropractic.
 It sounded great!

 Unfortunately, I wasn’t able to do it straight away as there was only one private (and hence out of our ‘financial capabilities’!) chiropractic college in the whole of the UK.
-But after gaining a Chemistry degree and working within the pharmaceutical industry for 4 years, the draw was too strong and I re-enrolled at Glamorgan University: 4 years of hard work ahead of me.
+But after gaining a Chemistry degree and working within the pharmaceutical industry for 4 years, the draw was too strong and I enrolled at Glamorgan University: Welcome to 4 years of hard work.

 I qualified from The Welsh Institute of Chiropractic (WIoC) in 2005 and was let loose on the world as an Associate Chiropractor working in another chiropractor’s practice.